Jayankondam: Transportation

+Jayankondam bus stand is located in the center of town.
+The public bus operator TNSTC Jayankondam branch is under the Trichy region of Kumbakonam Corporation.
+Government and private buses operate to nearby towns, such as Kumbakonam, Mayiladudurai, Virudhachalam, and Bangalore from the Jayankondam bus stand.

+The nearest railway stations are Virudhachalam Junction railway station, 40 km away, Ariyalur Railway station, 38 km away, and Kumbakonam Railway station, 30 km away.

+The nearest airport is Tiruchirappalli International Airport, 98 km away.
+The nearest seaport is Karaikal port.

 Demographics

-According to 2011 census, Jayankondam had a population of 33,945 with a sex-ratio of 1,031 females for every 1,000 males, much above the national average of 929.
-A total of 3,520 were under the age of six, constituting 1,866 males and 1,654 females.
-Scheduled Castes and Scheduled Tribes accounted for 17.88% and 2.06% of the population respectively.
-The average literacy of the town was 72.%, compared to the national average of 72.99%.
-The town had a total of : 8664 households.
-There were a total of 12,359 workers, comprising 611 cultivators, 1,386 main agricultural labourers, 1,004 in house hold industries, 7,592 other workers, 1,766 marginal workers, 87 marginal cultivators, 736 marginal agricultural labourers, 329 marginal workers in household industries and 614 other marginal workers.
+According to the 2011 census, Jayankondam had a population of 33,945 with a sex ratio of 1,031 females for every 1,000 males, much above the national average of 929.
+A total of 3,520 people were under the age of six, constituting 1,866 males and 1,654 females.
+Scheduled Castes and Scheduled Tribes accounted for 17.88% and 2.06% of the population, respectively.
+The town's average literacy was 72%, compared to the national average of 72.99%.

+The town had a total of 8664 households.
+There were a total of 12,359 workers, comprising 611 cultivators, 1,386 main agricultural laborers, 1,004 in-household industries, 7,592 other workers, 1,766 marginal workers, 87 marginal cultivators, 736 marginal agricultural laborers, 329 marginal workers in household industries, and 614 other marginal workers.

 As per the religious census of 2011, Jayankondam (M) had 92.63% Hindus, 4.53% Muslims, 2.42% Christians, 0.06% Sikhs, 0.01% Buddhists, 0.01% Jains, 0.31% following other religions and 0.03% following no religion or did not indicate any religious preference.